yinaa/bot-framework-docs/articles/bot-service-scenario-enterprise-productivity.md

 1. The employee accesses the Enterprise Productivity bot.
 2. Azure Active Directory validates the employee's identity.
-3. The Enterprise Productivity bot is able to query the employee's Office 365 calendar via the Azure Graph.
+3. The Enterprise Productivity bot is able to query the employee's Office 365 calendar via the Microsoft Graph.
 4. Using data gathered from the calendar, the bot accesses case information in Dynamics CRM.
 5. The information is returned to the employee who can filter down the data without leaving the bot.
 6. Application insights gathers runtime telemetery to help development with bot performance and usage.